Work with your Department Chair or Program Director to:

 - Weekly Calendar: If you have not submitted your event listing by seven days prior to your event, it will not appear on the events calendar.

-- Press release, where appropriate, through Public Affairs.
+- Press release, where appropriate, through the Office of Communications and Marketing.

 9. Payment for lecturer's travel expenses:

 - Collect ticket stubs (if ticket has not been charged directly to a College account) and supporting documents for other reimbursable expenses where necessary, and calculate mileage at current mileage reimbursement rate for the submission of a pink travel expense voucher.
-Complete the travel expense voucher for the expenses and send to Madeleine Winterfalcon, Old Chapel 105 for signature, who will then forward the voucher to the Accounting office.
+Complete the travel expense voucher for the expenses and send to Lynn Dunton, Old Chapel 108 for signature, who will then forward the voucher to the Accounting office.